Different budget travelers.

 The frugal budget traveler.

-The type of budget traveler that has the most will power.
+The type of budget traveler that has the most willpower.
 They will only spend money when they need to, and they will make sure they are getting value for their buck!
 Budget travelers all have to be frugal at times but most of us will buckle at some point, we will get tempted to spend when we don’t need to, buy something needless; we all get tempted and sometimes fall to temptation; not these guys.
 They will stand firm.

 Long-term budget travelers/nomads/drifters.
 (9 months+)

 This is the category I fall into.
-We’re the ones who love to travel the world but just don’t have much money to begin with.
+We’re the ones who love to travel the world but just don’t have much money, to begin with.
 We are the ones that strip away everything we don’t need and travel on bare bones.
 We’re not the best at saving money and what little we do have that’s our budget.

 While other budget travelers will have set a budget, whatever money we have is our budget, we are the survivors, and in most cases get very creative in making our money stretch.
 Is hard?
 Yes but it’s also fun making our money stretch.
-You will also find bare bones budget travelers to be quite open-minded, laid back with the loosest of plans and you’ll find us just drifting around letting the wind dictate when and how we move on.
+You will also find bare-bones budget travelers to be quite open-minded, laid back with the loosest of plans and you’ll find us just drifting around letting the wind dictate when and how we move on.

-The most resourceful of all the different budget travelers, these guys have such a desire to wonder the earth, even the lack of money will not stop them.
+The most resourceful of all the different budget travelers, these guys have such a desire to wander the earth, even the lack of money will not stop them.
 These budget travelers have little or no money but they don’t care.
 Free is their favourite word in every sense; they will search out anything going for free, they have no qualms in exchanging work for food or accommodation, hitchhike, slum it out, seep in the wilderness, take the cheapest local transport to get to their next destination and will just survive on next to nothing.

 However there is a flip side to this type of traveler, some of them resort to begging, their not begging to survive, they’re begging to prolong their travels and this is something I strongly disagree with.
 If you get into that much of a state then it’s time to go home!
 These are the type of people who give us budget travelers a bad name.
 Don’t be that guy or girl!